patrickkfkan/lms-discovery/README.md

 - `options`: (*optional* and *all properties optional*)
     - `broadcastAddress`: (string) network address used to transmit discovery requests.
 Default: `255.255.255.255`.
-    - `discoveredTTL`: (number) how long in milliseconds to wait for a discovered server to respond to a subsqeuent discovery request before it is presumed lost.
-Default: `60000` (60 seconds).
+    - `discoveredTTL`: (number) how long in milliseconds to wait for a discovered server to respond to a subsqeuent discovery request before it is presumed lost. *Only applicable for servers that do not advertise `cliPort`.* Default: `60000` (60 seconds).
     - `discoverInterval`: (number) how often in milliseconds to broadcast discovery requests.
 Default: `30000` (30 seconds).

 > `discoveredTTL` must be larger than `discoverInterval`.